A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Results

+The participants mostly used their diary as a mnemonic aid for the graphical annotation method and tried to identify the corresponding periods in the acceleration data.
+The results of subjects \textit{2b88}, \textit{a506} and \textit{eed7} show that the performance of the classifier could be increased with graphical assistance.
+However, the F1-Score of \textit{2b88} is 0.01\% below the F1-Score of the \textit{in situ app} assisted annotation method \circled{2}.
+These subjects have in common that they are already trained in interpreting acceleration data due to their prior knowledge and thus assign samples to specific classes more precisely.

+Subjects \textit{fc25}, \textit{4531}, and \textit{834b}, on the other hand, do not have prior knowledge.
+Apart from subject \textit{834b}, the deep learning results show that presenting a visualization to an untrained participant rather harmed than helped the classifier.
 If one looks at the visualizations of day 1 \& 6, week 2 of \textit{fc25}, see Figure \ref{fig:label_comparison} and \ref{fig:fc25}, the labels set by the subject with the help of the graphical interface, it is comprehensible that this study participant tended to be rather confused by the graphical representation and therefore labeled the data incorrectly.